bretcope/EnumToSql/README.md

 ## Basic Usage

-Just mark the enums that you want to replicate:
+Mark the enums that you want to replicate with a duck-typed [EnumToSql Attribute](#enumtosql-attribute):

 ```csharp
 [EnumToSql("Languages")]